paulkaefer/cowsay-files/README.md

 ## examples

-[A sample of each cow file in this repository is here](https://github.com/paulkaefer/cowsay-files/blob/master/examples.md).
-Note that the ANSI cows like [bender.cow](https://github.com/paulkaefer/cowsay-files/blob/master/cows/bender.cow) will only render properly if your terminal client supports full color.
+[A sample of each cow file in this repository is here](examples.md).
+Note that the ANSI cows like [bender.cow](https://github.com/paulkaefer/cowsay-files/blob/master/cows/bender.cow) will only render properly if your terminal client supports color.
+True color (ending in '-tc') cows will only render in terminals that support full 24-bit color.

 ## .cowrc file
 This file allows you to configure a list of cows to randomly display when opening a new terminal session.